 Now, all that’s left to do is place your magazine holder on the table.
 Slot the dowels with the fabric strips into the prepared grooves and add some of your favourite reads.

 The whole table came in at under £100 even though we ended up buying 3 tables (we used the middle one to make this DIY magazine table), so still have one small table left that we’ll use as a bedside table in our spare room and we donated the 3rd table to our local charity shop.

-Depending on the table you’re using, your construction method vary a bit, but the principles will be the same.
+Depending on the table you’re using, your construction method varies a bit, but the principles will be the same.
 We always have a load of magazines and books lying around, so having some magazine storage to store the ones we’re currently reading was the perfect project for us to tackle.

 We really love how this DIY magazine table turned out.
-It’s such a fun piece of furniture and the vibrant orange colour we painted it really adds a splash of colour to our sitting area.
+It’s such a fun piece of furniture and the vibrant orange colour we painted really adds a splash of colour to our sitting area.

 Have you ever upcycled a piece of furniture?
 How do you store your magazines and favourite reads?
 What’s your favourite piece of functional furniture?